-Application Procedure In order to be considered for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number.
+Application Procedure: In order to be considered for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number.
 The submission deadline for the first screening of applications is Monday, July 20, 2020.

 If your degree(s) is from a college or university outside of the United States, you must submit a detailed evaluation from a professional evaluation agency.
 To view a list of agencies approved by the California Commission on Teacher Credentialing, go to https://www.ctc.ca.gov/docs/default-source/leaflets/cl635.pdf?sfvrsn=6.
 Transcripts or translations in English still require the evaluation to show the U.S. equivalence of your degree.